conectado/Blog/content/concurrency-patterns.md

 But even with all those benefits, it's more important to have syntax that completely eliminates the class of bugs where wakers aren't scheduled.

 So, in conclusion, if you have multiple futures that require access to shared mutable state, try to keep the polling within a single task, only go to multiple task if the benchmarks hint at improvements.
-Try to use combinators and adaptors, and poll all IO using `async`/`await` over a single combined future and only go for manual polling for performance imprvements when absolutely needed.
+Try to use combinators and adaptors, and poll all IO using `async`/`await` over a single combined future and only go for manual polling for performance improvements when absolutely needed.

 {% note(header="Aside on sans-IO") %}